 Here is a summary of the diagnosis criteria for Asperger’s in children from the previous version of DSM.

-- Severe impairment in social interactions
+• Severe impairment in social interactions and communication skills

-- Repetitive behaviors or movements
+• Repetitive behaviors or movements

-- Difficulty with verbal or nonverbal communication
+• Difficulty with verbal or nonverbal communication

-- Lack of interest with others or taking part in activities
+• Lack of interest with others or taking part in activities

-- Few to no long-term relationships with peers
+• Few to no long-term relationships with peers

-- Immense interest in specific aspects of objects
+• Immense interest in specific aspects of objects

-- Strict adherence to ritual behaviors or routine
+• Strict adherence to ritual behaviors or routine

-- Difficulty in maintaining jobs, relationships, or other aspects of daily life
+• Difficulty in maintaining jobs, relationships, or other aspects of daily life

-- Showing little to no response to emotional or social experiences
+• Showing little to no response to emotional or social experiences

 Autism

-Like with Asperger’s, there are currently no standard diagnostic criteria for autism in adults.
+Like with Asperger's, there are currently no standard diagnostic criteria for an autism diagnosis in adults.
 But those are in development.
 In the meantime, medical professionals diagnose adults with autism through a series of in-person interactions and observations.
 They also consider any other symptoms that the individual is experiencing.

 If you think you have ASD, you should consult your family doctor.
 They will perform an evaluation to ensure there isn’t any underlying medical condition affecting your behavior.
 They might then refer you to a psychologist or psychiatrist for a more in-depth assessment.